 Singer: 1915 – 1959

-To... rock and roll the nite away.
+To... rock and roll the nite away with a cherry bomb.

 Singer: 1958